General Satisfactory Academic Progress Policy

 - Maximum Time Frame.

-Students have the ability to appeal financial aid suspensions within 10 days of receiving notification.
+Students have the ability to appeal financial aid suspensions.
 To do so, a student must submit a letter explaining the circumstances that prevented meeting SAP criteria along with documentation supporting the appeal.
+Timeframe for appeals are outlined in the email notification sent to students at the conclusion of the semester.

 Because failing SAP is due to an insufficient GPA and/or course credit deficiencies, students can work to obtain satisfactory SAP status several ways during the period when they are not receiving financial aid: successful completion of UNE courses to raise the GPA; and/or addressing credit deficiencies by taking courses at UNE or at other institutions, as long as credits taken are transferrable to UNE.